datumbox/VernamVeil/README.md

 ---

-## ✨ Characteristics
+## ✨ Cryptographic Characteristics

 - **Function-Based Key Stream:** The key stream is dynamically generated using a user-defined function `fx` and an `initial_seed`, both of which should be kept secret.
 - **Symmetric Encryption:** The same secrets are used for both encryption and decryption, ensuring the process is fully reversible with identical parameters for both operations.
 - **One-Time Pad Inspired**: The keystream is derived in a manner loosely reminiscent of OTPs, with potential for non-repeating, functionally generated keys.
 Initial seeds are intended for single use.
-- **Modular Keystream Design**: The `fx` function can be swapped to explore different styles of pseudorandom generation, including custom PRNGs or cryptographic hashes.
-- **Obfuscation Techniques**: The cypher injects decoy chunks into ciphertext, pads real chunks with dummy bytes, and shuffles output to obscure chunk boundaries.
+- **Obfuscation Techniques**: The cypher injects decoy chunks into cyphertext, pads real chunks with dummy bytes, and shuffles output to obscure chunk boundaries.
 Note that chunk delimiters are randomly generated, encrypted and not exposed.
+- **Synthetic IV Seed Initialisation & Stateful Evolution**: Enabled by default, this implementation does not use a traditional nonce.
+Instead, the initial seed is derived using a Synthetic IV computed as an HMAC of the provided seed and the full plaintext (inspired by [RFC 5297](https://datatracker.ietf.org/doc/html/rfc5297)).
+For each chunk, the seed is further evolved by HMACing the previous seed with the chunk's plaintext, maintaining state between operations.
+This ensures each keystream is unique, prevents keystream reuse, and provides resilience against seed reuse and deterministic output.
 - **Avalanche Effect**: Through hash-based seed refreshing, small changes in input result in large changes in output, enhancing unpredictability.
-- **Synthetic-IV-Inspired Seed Evolution**: Enabled by default, the initial seed is evolved using an HMAC of the plaintext and the initial seed, ensuring keystream uniqueness and resistance to seed reuse.
-Inspired from [RFC 5297](https://datatracker.ietf.org/doc/html/rfc5297).
 - **Authenticated Encryption**: Supports message authentication using MAC-before-decryption to detect tampering and prevent padding oracle-style issues.
+- **Modular Keystream Design**: The `fx` function can be swapped to explore different styles of pseudorandom generation, including custom PRNGs or cryptographic hashes.
 - **Highly Configurable**: The implementation allows the user to adjust key parameters such as `chunk_size`, `delimiter_size`, `padding_range`, `decoy_ratio`, `siv_seed_evolution`, and `auth_encrypt`, offering flexibility to tailor the encryption to specific needs.
 These parameters must be aligned between encoding and decoding, otherwise the MAC check will fail.
 - **Vectorisation**: All operations are vectorised using `numpy` if `vectorise=True`.
 Pure Python mode can be used as a fallback when `numpy` is unavailable by setting `vectorise=False`, but it is slower.
 - **Optional C-backed Fast Hashing**: For even faster vectorised `fx` functions, an optional C module (`nphash`) is provided.
 When installed (with `cffi` and system dependencies), it enables high-performance BLAKE2b and SHA-256 hashing for NumPy-based key stream generation.
 This can be used directly in user-defined `fx` methods or is automatically leveraged by helpers like `generate_default_fx`.
 See [`nphash/README.md`](nphash/README.md) for build and usage details.

 ---

 ## ⚠️ Caveats & Best Practices